If you are looking for a quilt pattern that can use the scraps in your stash, you will want to take a look at River Scraps!

 This quilt pattern is on sale for a limited time in my shop!

-Get River Scraps – there are 5 different sizes and it is on sale!
+Get River Scraps – there are 5 different sizes

 I always like to include plenty of color diagrams in my patterns to walk you through each step of making the quilt.